Danletski/Monitor/README-Monitor.md

 * Follow the Execution steps bellow
 * Login to Grafana dashboard:
 	http://localhost:3000
+* Select the "Docker monitor" dashboard to view the hosts stats

 ### Executing program

 * Navigate to the "Monitor" Folder
-* Make sure VirtualBox is running
+* Make sure VirtualBox & Vagrant are running
 * In the command line run "vagrant up -d"
 * Or use the attached Jenkins file to run it as a Jenkins pipepline job
 ```